Laizra/Weather_prediction/README.md

 ## Description

-This project aims to predict daily temperature highs and lows for nine major cities using machine learning, specifically Ridge regression and statistical analysis techniques.
-It leverages historical weather data to uncover patterns and factors influencing temperature changes, providing localized forecasts that are essential for various applications, such as agriculture and disaster preparedness.
+The objective of this project is to develop a machine learning model that accurately predicts daily high and low temperatures for nine major cities.
+Using Ridge regression and statistical analysis, this model identifies and leverages historical weather data patterns to forecast temperature changes.
+By predicting localized temperatures, this project addresses critical needs in fields like agriculture and disaster preparedness, where accurate and timely forecasts can inform proactive decision-making.

 ![Smoothed Data](local_images/smoothed_data.png)